 Fast Charge

-Considering the Number of Channels
+Considering the Number of Outputs

-Single-output chargers can charge only one battery at a time.
-However, if you connect a parallel charging board, you can charge multiple batteries simultaneously too.
-This is a more cost-effective option, but it requires some knowledge on how to parallel charge safely.
+But you can use a parallel charging board to charge multiple batteries simultaneously too.
+This is a more cost-effective option, but it requires knowledge on how to parallel charge safely.

 Don’t Overlook Balance Current